Belgium Shuts Restaurants For Four Weeks To Fight Virus - UrduPoint

 The Brussels city region already imposed similar restrictions last week but Friday's announcement extends them nationwide.

-Like many other European countries, Belgium imposed a nationwide lockdown earlier this year, which helped bring Covid-19 cases down.
+He warned "the situation is serious from a health point of view", and we must "prevent our healthcare system from becoming saturated".

+"Our hospitals are clogged," he added."The figures are as high as they were in March when we decided on a lockdown, that's what we absolutely want to avoid".

-But new infections -- as well as serious cases involving hospital admissions -- are rising again, prompting authorities to tighten the rules.
+The national lockdown helped bring cases down, but new infections -- as well as serious cases involving hospital admissions -- are rising again.